softgarden-developers/frontend-coding-challenge/README.md

-# 🧪 Frontend Developer Task
+# 🧪 Frontend Developer Coding Challenge

 Welcome!
-This repository provides a scaffold for completing a task as part of our frontend developer hiring process.
+This repository provides a scaffold for completing your coding challenge as part of our frontend developer hiring process.

 This challenge is tailored for **Mid-Level Developers**, and it is designed to assess your frontend engineering skills, problem-solving ability, and overall code quality.